Grant funds available for habitat restoration projects!

 Refer above for the maximum grant amount awarded per grant cycle.

-Applications for the 2021 grant cycles will be available in November!
+Applications for the 2021 grant cycles are now available.

 To be eligible for reimbursement, plants must be selected off a District plant list.